-As a kid, unlike most of my friends, we didn’t have Oreos at home.
+Unlike most of my friends, we didn’t have Oreos at home as a kid.
 My parents were just not fans.
 But I had many vegan friends; Oreos are their go-to sweet snack.
 I remember trying them at my friend Olivia’s house the first time.
 It was just like the commercial.
 Yes, I know.
 Betty, why the cliché?
-Well, who didn’t dunk their Oreos in milk – almond milk in my case – when you were a kid?
+Well, who didn’t dunk their Oreos in a glass of milk – almond milk in my case – when you were a kid?

 Skip a couple of decades, and I get diagnosed with celiac disease.
 That ended with many sweet snacks for me, including regular Oreos.